GitHub First-Time

 - The name of an app must be unique across the entire App Store worldwide

-- For this reason, you may need to attempt several different attempts to get a unique name for your Loop App
+- You will need a unique name for your Loop App

 Configure to use GitHub Build Actions¶